-Each bank of solar collectors needs temperature monitoring.
+Each group of banks of solar collectors needs temperature monitoring.
 We do this with our custom sensor module which reads data from a platinum sensor mounted in a small well in the final collector of the bank.
 The module can also detect daylight and ambient temperature.
-These roof top modules are typically the last nodes in the RS485 network so they run through a lightning suppressor.
-In this way roof top data is safely transmitted to our master control unit.
+These rooftop modules are typically the last nodes in the RS485 network so they run through a lightning suppressor.
+In this way, rooftop data is safely transmitted to our master control unit.

 At the moment we are using standard IBC containers which work well as the systems is non-pressurised.
 Each container is a cubic metre.
 They are easily insulated.
 Evaporation is minimal and the medium is plain water: we measured about 100cc evaporation per day from our 1,000 litre test system.